Bug report #4100

 There is a similar issue for raster layers.
 In this case, the correct text ("This layer appears to have no...") is shown when adding a layer with no CRS, but the same text is incorrectly shown when right-clicking on a layer with a CRS and choosing "Set layer CRS".

-#6 Updated by Alister Hood almost 8 years ago
+#6 Updated by Alister Hood about 8 years ago

 It seems that people coming from ArcGIS tend to expect "Specify CRS" to do something completely different.
 Rather than QGIS treating the data as if it is in the specified CRS, they expect it to do on-the-fly coordinate transformation to the specified CRS, so that calculations etc using that layer are done as if the layer had been transformed to that CRS.